addania/coding/src/pages/React_Course.md

     },[]
 )
 ```

->What if we had some function in the useEffect and we wanted to clea it up?
+> What if we had some function in the useEffect and we wanted to clean it up?
 We would need to assign it to variable for example `timer`.
 And we would then pass it to the return of the useEffect with word clear:
 ``` es6
     useEffect(()=> {
         console.log("I am useEffect")